zstephens/neat-genreads/utilities/README.md

 **Please be aware that pysam is not usable on windows, so any BAM file will need to be turned into a SAM file using samtools beforehand.

-To use samtools, use the following command:
+To convert a BAM file to a SAM file using samtools, use the following command:

 ```
-Turn SAM file into BAM file:			\
 samtools view nameof.bam > nameof.sam
 ```